 Claiming and verifying your Google my Business listing is a vital step for any local business, but it’s only the first step.
-Next steps involve responding to all of your Google reviews, building a strategy consistently get new reviews for your business, and much more.
+Next steps involve responding to Google reviews, building a strategy consistently get more reviews, and much more.

 In today’s increasingly digital world, local businesses must have a good online strategy to stay competitive.
 Which is why business owners are increasingly turning to reputation management software like Womply’s to save time and make things easier.

 For example, you can use Womply’s reputation management software to view and respond to reviews on multiple review sites from one place.
 This saves you valuable time otherwise spent jumping from one review site to the next.

 See our additional guides: